kearutherford/BerkeleyForestsAnalytics/README.md

 - The sampling fraction (n/N) is greater than 0.05 (i.e., when more than
   5% of the population is sampled)

-*Note: the recommendation to ignore the fpc when the sampling fraction is less than 0.05 is common throughout forest sampling textbooks.
+*Note: the recommendation to ignore the FPC when the sampling fraction is less than 0.05 is common throughout forest sampling textbooks.
 We recommend BFA users follow this accepted 5% rule.*